nuvla/documentation/docs/nuvla/user-guide/customize-apps.md

 At this point, the image will be visible in the Docker Hub and can then be used from Nuvla.

-[TODO]: check this

 If your Docker image is protected by a username/password, just create a Docker Registry credential and reference these credentials in the app.
 Nuvla will then use these credentials on behalf of the user when deploying the protected Docker images.

-[TODO]: is this still true/needed?

-To use this API you must ensure that your customized image contains Python (2.7+ or 3.x).
+To use this API you must ensure that your customised image contains Python (2.7+ or 3.x).
 You can then install the Nuvla Python API with the command `pip install nuvla-api`.

-## Customized Jupyter Notebook
+## Customised Jupyter Notebook

-[TODO]: where is this previous demonstration?

-The Jupyter notebook previously demonstrated contains the following
+The Jupyter notebook demo contains the following
-customizations:
+customisations:

  1. Installation of Python, `pip`, and the Nuvla Python API.